influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/nodes/alert_node.md

            .slack()
 ```

-The abvove usage will only trigger alerts to slack on state changes or at least every 10 minutes.
+The above usage will only trigger alerts to slack on state changes or at least every 10 minutes.